daniel1noble/ecoevo_1000/README.md

 Noble et al. 2024.
 The promise of community-driven preprints in ecology and evolution.
 Proceedings of the Royal Society B: Biological Sciences, under review

-This paper emerged from a SORTEE hackathon.
+**Pre-registration**: This paper emerged from a SORTEE hackathon.
 Our initial study plan was pre-registered on [OSF](https://doi.org/10.17605/OSF.IO/D7ZWS).
 We have also captured our pre-study research plan as a [release](https://github.com/daniel1noble/ecoevo_1000/releases/tag/v1.0) to ensure content is all contained within this repository.

 **Supplementary Materials**: Note that the supplementary materials associated with this paper is located in the :open_file_folder: `docs` folder ( :page_facing_up: `supp.qmd`).
 It can be rendered into html but is also available already rendered [here](https://daniel1noble.github.io/ecoevo_1000/).